-- The Public Heath Agency of Canada's information about the COVID-19 virus is found HERE.
+- The Government of Canada's information about COVID-19-related health and vaccine information is found HERE.

 - The federal government has prepared guidelines on “Risk-informed decision-making for mass gatherings during COVID-19 pandemic”.
 Available at this LINK.

 Support for Youth and Students

 - More funding for the Futurepreneur program and COVID-19 information is HERE.

 - Co-operatives and Mutuals Canada (CMC) has confirmed that co-operatives will be eligible for the same funding as other businesses through the federal government’s Economic Response Plan, if the co-op qualifies for the small business deduction or if it is a non-profit or a charitable organization.
 CMC has summarized the Response Plan through a co-operative lens HERE.

 - Canada’s financial institutions have made a commitment to support businesses and individuals through these difficult times in a responsible, fair, and compassionate manner.
 We encourage you to contact your credit union BEFORE you begin to develop financial hardship as a result of the COVID-19 outbreak.

-- Many Saskatchewan credit unions have posted information on their websites about their COVID-19 member benefit programs and changes to service levels and community support and outreach programs.
+- Many Saskatchewan credit unions have posted information on their websites about their COVID-19 member benefit programs,changes to service levels and community support and outreach programs.